Norecipes - Elevating Everyday Meals

 Ingredients for Matcha Basque Cheesecake

 • Cream Cheese - Any cream cheese will work for this Matcha Basque Cheesecake, and I've done this with Philadelphia before.
-I prefer using European-style cream cheese, like Kiri, because they tend to be creamier and have a higher salt content.
+I prefer using European-style cream cheeses, like Kiri, because they tend to be creamier and have a higher salt content.
 If you use Philly, you may want to add a pinch of salt.

 • Heavy Cream - In the US, "heavy cream" is defined as a cream that contains at least 36% butterfat.
 I've made this with a range of creams, from about 31% up to 47%, and I generally like the results of the ones with a higher fat content because they tend to be more rich and creamy.
-I wouldn't recommend going over 50%, though, as you might run into issues with the fat separating out.
+I wouldn't recommend going over 50% though, as you might run into issues with the fat separating out.
 I would not recommend using milk as it won't have enough protein to properly set the center.
 Finally, I've heard from some international readers that creams stabilized with starch or gelatin do not work, so make sure your cream does not include any additives.

 • Sugar - Although I normally cook with unprocessed sugar, I use white granulated sugar for this because I want to retain the matcha's bright green color.
 You can use any kind of sugar, but keep in mind that your cheesecake's color will turn out more of an army green if you use brown sugar.

-• Eggs - Together with the protein in the milk and cheese, the eggs help set the Basque Cheesecake
+• Eggs - Together with the protein in the milk and cheese, the eggs help set the Basque Cheesecake.

 • Matcha - Outside of Japan, matcha is usually separated into two grades: Ceremonial and Culinary.
 The former is for making tea, and the latter is for cooking.
 There's a pretty big price difference between the two, but I prefer using Ceremonial tea for everything if you can afford it.
 Ceremonial matcha has a more vibrant green color, and it tastes less bitter and astringent than the culinary variety.
 Keep in mind that matcha oxidizes very quickly once opened.
 I usually try and use the pack within a few weeks after opening it, or it will lose its vibrant color.